MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-migrate.md

     ![Choosing to migrate, restore, or take over a gateway.](media/service-gateway-migrate/register-gateway.png)

 1. Select from the available clusters and gateways, and enter the recovery key for the selected gateway.
 You created and safely stored the recovery key when you originally installed the gateway.
-For more information, see step 8 in [Install an on-premises data gateway](service-gateway-install.md).
+For more information, see step 5 in [Install an on-premises data gateway](service-gateway-install.md).

+    >[!Important]
+    > Microsoft doesn't have access to this key and it can't be retrieved by us.

 1. Select **Configure**.